 A brief review of sets, relations, functions, and inverses.
 Topics include trigonometry of the right triangle, solutions of triangles, the trigonometric functions, the circular functions, identities, solving trigonometric equations, graphs, inverse trigonometric functions, polar coordinates and vectors.
 Emphasis is on an analytic approach.
 Class: 3 hours per week.
-Prerequisite: MAT 138 or placement by mathematics assessment test.
+Prerequisite: MAT 138 or MAT 139 or placement by mathematics assessment test and eligibility for ENG 093.
 Recommended: MAT 148 or high school geometry.
 (Fa) 3 credits